SwagapottamusRex/project4-client/README.md

 ## Key Learnings

-The most useful aspect of this project that I learnt from is manipulating the back-end with Django.
+The most useful aspect of this project that I learnt from is manipulating the back end with Django.
 I learnt how to serialize models and how the process differs from a populated model with foreign keys.
-I found Django to be very interesting and possibly the most intersting aspect of it was understand the AbstractUser model.
+I found Django to be very interesting and possibly the most intersting aspect of it was understanding the AbstractUser model.